 This is kind of obvious, but sometimes I’m surprised how much some people rely on tuk tuks for even short rides.
 Opt to walk to your destination, if your schedule allows.
 Not only are you saving money and getting exercise, you will likely run into something interesting along the way.

 2. Rent a bicycle

-Bikes go for about $1 a day.
+Bikes go for about $1 a day in many Southeast Asian countries.
 Cycling can be more rewarding than walking because you can cover more distance.
 Make it even more challenging by cycling up and down hills!
 We bicycled to Pai Canyon, thinking that 8km is absolutely nothing, but we didn’t take into account the grueling hills.
 Our glutes thanked us later though.
 Do exercise caution: Wear a helmet, use a bike light at night, pay attention to your surroundings, and lock up your bike.
 It is not advisable to cycle in busy cities like Ho Chi Minh City or Bangkok if you’re a beginner.